 The History of Pembroke Dock In 1904, Mrs Stuart Peters won the Pembroke Dock Eisteddfod essay competition with an extended essay on The History of Pembroke Dock.
 Such was the quality of this piece of work, that she was persuaded to publish it – the book being published in 1905.
 The Bicentenary Committee decided it would be fitting for the book to be reprinted to coincide with the bicentenary of the Town next year and a reprint of the original has just been published and available directly from the Committee.
 For anyone who has their roots in Pembroke Dock, for family historians, local historians, naval or military historians this book is a wonderful reference.
 Thoroughly recommended.

-CLICK HERE for more and how to buy these two new books!
+CLICK HERE for more information about these new book!

 And don't forget to view all our other PGS past pupils's books by following the links at the bottom of the Past Pupil News pages....ALL OUR PENVRO AUTHORS' BOOKS MAKE GREAT GIFTS!